nisheed75/RoboND-Kinematics-Project/writeup.md

 ![equations][image16] <br>

 Where
-Px, Py, Pz = end-factor poitions
+Px, Py, Pz = end-factor positions
-<br>Wx, Wy Wz = writst positions
+<br>Wx, Wy Wz = wrist positions
 <br>d6 = DH Table parameter
-<br>l = end-factor lenght
+<br>l = end-factor length
 <br>
 To calculate <b>nx</b>, <b>ny</b>, <b>nz</b>, we need to correct for the difference between the URDF and the DH reference frames for the end-factor.
 <br>
 ###### Correction Rotation Matrix
-Since the orientation of the gripper is differnent in the URDF and DH Parameters defnitions we need to perfrom a correction so that we can compare the homogeneous ransform between the base link and the gripper link. <br>
+Since the orientation of the gripper is different in the URDF and DH Parameters definitions, we need to perform a correction so that we can compare the homogeneous transform between the base link and the gripper link. <br>
-This problem us visually shown here: <br>
+This problem is visually is shown here: <br>
 ![Gripper Ref Frame 1][image5]
 <br>
-To resolve this you need to create a correction rotation matrix that is composed of a rotation on the z-axis by 180 degrees followed by rotation on the Y axis by -90 degrees.
+To resolve this, you need to create a correction rotation matrix that is composed of a rotation on the z-axis by 180 degrees followed by rotation on the Y axis by -90 degrees.
 <br>
-Once the correctional ratation matirx is defined, next calcualted the end-factor pose with respect the the <code>base link</code>.
-There are various considerations and conventions that need to be looked at regarding Euler angles, and how to shoose the correct conventions.
-I'll do a disservices to that mateial if i try to explain all he convenstions but I will attempt to provide the sailent points in side note below.
+Once the correctional rotation matrix is defined, next calculated the end-factor pose with respect the <code>base link</code>.
+There are various considerations and conventions that need to be looked at regarding Euler angles, and how to choose the correct conventions.
+I'll do a disservice to that material if I try to explain all he conventions but I will attempt to provide the salient points in the side note below.
 <br>
 <hr>
  <b>Side Note:</b> Compositions of Rotations